VIDEO OF THE LOTION MAKING PROCESS

 - Humectants, which are ingredients that attract water to your skin eg glycerin, panthenol

 - Emollients – eg oils to hydrate your skin.

 - As oil and water do not mix an emulsifier helps combine the oil materials with the water eg emulsifying wax

-- Thickener (otherwise your lotion will be water thin) and this also gives it stability eg, Cetyl Alcohol, Cetearyl Alcohol and Stearic Acid or a gum like xanthan or guar.
+- Thickener (otherwise the lotion will be water thin) and this also gives it stability eg, Cetyl Alcohol, Cetearyl Alcohol and Stearic Acid or a gum like xanthan or guar.